triangledirt/books/RAPE!.md

 The main way to get pussy be in the club.
 Get a bitch drunk, go to her place, fuck her.
 She wake up in the morning like what the hell happened to me, her cooch aching like she had a rolling pin up there.
 She ask her girlfriends, and they be like, "You remember that one guy?
 You took him home."
 Then you fuck her friends.

 Bitches love dick.
 They is no question about it.
-Some bitches pretend they ain't into all that---but they is.
+Some bitches pretend they ain't into all that—but they is.
 Trust me, they is.

 I met this one bitch, she likes to have two dicks inside her at once.
 She told me this when I was fucking her.
 So me and my buddy James fucked her.
 Two dicks in her pussy at the same time!
 That girl had a big cooch.